3 Relaxation Techniques for Labor

-To practice relaxation with your partner, you need to be very comfortable.
+To practice relaxation techniques for labor with your partner, you need to be very comfortable.
 Collect a bunch of pillows and teach your partner where you like them.
-Do these exercises in various positions: standing and leaning against your partner, a wall or a piece of furniture, sitting down, lying on your side, and even on all- fours.
+Do these exercises in various positions: standing and leaning against your partner, a wall or a piece of furniture, sitting down, lying on your side and even on all- fours.

-3. Use visualization to relax.
-A clear mind filled with soothing scenes relaxes a laboring body – at least between contractions.
+A clear mind filled with soothing scenes is one of the best relaxation techniques for labor – at least between contractions.
 It also encourages the production of labor-enhancing endorphins that can help your labor progress.
 Sports psychologists use mental imagery or visualization to help athletes perform.
-Follow these steps to use visualization for relaxation during labor:
+Follow these steps to use visualization relaxation techniques for labor:

 - Determine the thoughts and scenes you find most relaxing and practice meditating on them frequently throughout the day, especially in the final month of pregnancy.
 You may find the following scenes helpful: rolling waves, waterfalls, meandering streams, walking along the beach with your mate.

-- Think about appropriate images for use during contractions.
+- Think about appropriate images for use as relaxation techniques for labor.
 When a contraction begins, picture your uterus “hugging” your baby and pulling itself up over his or her adorable little head.
 During the dilating stage, imagine your cervix getting thinner and more open with each contraction.

 - Change scenes from painful to pleasant.
 Grab the pain as if it were a big glob of modeling clay, massage it into a tiny ball, wrap it up, put it in a helium balloon, and imagine it leaving your body and floating up into the sky.

 - Between and during the more painful contractions, imagine the prize rather than the pain you have to go through to get it.
 Picture yourself reaching down as your baby comes out, assisting your birth attendant in placing your baby on your abdomen and nestling your child against your breasts.